bezurn004/Obsi-Forge-Apedia/Oracles/Planets/OCL_Planet-Rocky.md

 ## Source
 SourceMaterial: "Ironsworn: Starforged"
 SourceAuthor: "Shawn Tompkin"
+SourceLink:

 ## Page
-Alias: "Planet:Rocky Oracle"
+aliases:
+  - "Planet: Rocky Oracle"
+  - "Planet: Rocky Atmosphere Oracle"
+  - "Planet: Rocky Settlement Oracle"
+  - "Planet: Rocky Observed From Space Oracle"
+  - "Planet: Rocky Planetside Feature Oracle"
+  - "Planet: Rocky Life Oracle"
+  - "Planet: Rocky Sample Names Oracle"
-PageType: "Oracle"
+PageType: Oracle
-PageCategory: "Planet"
+PageCategory: Planet
+PageOrder: 8

 ## Oracle
 Oracle: Planet
 OracleFocus: Rocky
+OracleDescriptor: "All rocky planets have a metallic core, but the type of rock that dominates on their surface can be silicon-based or carbon-based.
+Either type of surface can be hostile to life and treacherous to traverse.
+These planets may be a source of minerals, but the environment is unforgiving."
 ---
 # [[_OCL_Index|Oracle]] - [[_OCL_Planets|Planets]]: Rocky
-All rocky planets have a metallic core , but the type of rock that dominates on their surface can be silicon-based or carbon-based.
+All rocky planets have a metallic core, but the type of rock that dominates on their surface can be silicon-based or carbon-based.
 Either type of surface can be hostile to life and treacherous to traverse.
 These planets may be a source of minerals, but the environment is unforgiving.

-## Oracle: Atmosphere
+## Oracle: Rocky Atmosphere
+> [!mechanics]- | Roll > %%GetDice%% | Guidance
+> The baseline for planet habitability, see [[_OCL_Planets#Planet Atmospheres|Planet Atmosphere]] for the effects of each atmosphere for human life.^guidance-Atmosphere

 | 1d100 | Result |
 |:---:|:--- |
 | 1-65 | None/Thin |
 | 66-85 | Toxic |
 | 86-90 | Corrosive |
 | 91-100 | Marginal |
-^table-ISSF-Core1-0-OclPlanetRockyAtmosphere
+^table-Atmosphere

-## Oracle: Rocky: Settlements
+## Oracle: Rocky Settlements
-### Oracle: Settlements: Terminus
+### Oracle: Settlements - Terminus
+> [!mechanics]- | Roll > %%GetDice%% | Guidance
+> Choose or roll on possible settlements located on this planet ^guidance-Settlement-Terminus

 | 1d100 | Result |
 |:---:|:--- |
 | 1-50 | None |